JimmyKenMerchant/RaspberryPi/aloha_calc/README.md

 * GPIO 15 as RXD0

-* GPIO22 as Input for Start Up Bit
+* GPIO 22 as Input for Start Up Bit

-* GPIO23-27 as Output
+* GPIO 23-27 as Output

 * GPIO 18 (BCLK), 19 (LRCLK), and 21 (DOUT) as Output of I2S on sound=i2s (If you no need, uncomment __SOUND on the top of vector.s)